-Expected impact to existing Class I IVD Medical Device ARTG entries
+Changes to existing Class I Medical Device ARTG entries

-The notification did not include any changes to already existing Class I IVD Medical Devices so it is expected these will not be impacted.
+The notification did not include any changes to already existing Class I Medical Devices.

-It is expected that these changes will aid TGA to make it easier for sponsors to provide the required information for TGA to make a registration decision and reduce the need for additional information requests.
+With these changes, the TGA aims to make it easier for sponsors to provide the required information for TGA to make a registration decision and reduce the need to ask for more information.

 Templates for Declaration of Conformity are found in at the TGA’s website and they vary by classification and conformity assessment route.
-The DoC for Sponsors of Class I IVD Medical Devices requires the following:
+The DOC for Sponsors of Class I Medical Devices requires the following:

 - Manufacturers Name